Fighting for you.

 - Elements of a DUI Case

 - Consequences of a DUI Conviction

 - Implied Consent – Administrative License Suspension

-Lacey Thompson practices exclusively in the criminal courts, including DUI defense in the magistrate, municipal, and General Sessions courts.
+Attorneys Lacey Thompson and Laura Hiller practice exclusively in the criminal courts, including DUI defense in the magistrate, municipal, and General Sessions courts.

 If you have been charged with DUI in South Carolina, you have the right to a jury trial.
 Considering the severe consequences of a DUI conviction, you can and should fight the charges.
 Call the Thompson & Hiller Defense Firm at (843) 444-6122 or contact us online for more information about how we can help.